-SPECIAL TOPICS IN LANGUAGE, SKILLS, OR CULTURE OR LITERATURE 1-4 credits Prerequisite: Graduate status, permission of instructor and department chair.
+522 SPECIAL TOPICS IN LANGUAGE, SKILLS, OR CULTURE OR LITERATURE 1-4 credits Prerequisite: Graduate status, permission of instructor and department chair.
 Development of specialized language skills or reading of significant works of literature or culture not studied in other courses.
-May be repeated once with different topic for a total of eight credits
+May be repeated once with different topic for a total of eight credits.

-INDIVIDUAL READING IN CHINESE
+INDIVIDUAL READING IN CHINESE 597

-Prerequisite: Graduate status, permission of instructor and department chair.
+1-4 credits Prerequisite: Graduate status, permission of instructor and department chair.
 Individual study under the guidance of a professor who directs and coordinates student's reading and research.
 May be repeated with departmental permission for a total of eight credits.